 A curriculum to build a more just, inclusive future

-Welcome to the Women’s Human Rights Teaching, Learning, and Advocacy Community!
-Here you can learn more about issues affecting women worldwide and advocacy/action steps you can do to work towards justice.
+Welcome to the Women’s Human Rights Teaching, Learning, and Advocacy Community.
+Here you can learn more about issues affecting women worldwide and advocacy tools to work towards justice.

 This Teaching, Learning, and Advocacy Resource (TLAR) is a user friendly resource for educators and activists comprised of learning modules organized around six themes dealing with the most pressing challenges to women’s human rights today.
 The goal was to create learning products from an incubation process led by scholars and activists at the UN.
 Click here to learn more.

 Each module provides resources, guidance, and activities for educators and informal learning communities.